awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

 ![Base Implementation Process Steps](docs/arch1.svg)

-1. The CDK stack creates a new thing group, adds the thing-core, and deploys the `os_cmd` component.
-The two thing group component lists are merges and sent to the Greengrass core.
+1. The CDK stack creates a new thing group (`os-cmd-group`), adds the existing `thing-core`, and deploys the `os_cmd` component.
+The two thing group deployments are merged and sent to the Greengrass core.
 1. The component starts and subscribes to a topic for incoming commands.
-1. When a command is issued by a person or application it is sent to the component and run as a terminal command.
+1. When a command `uptime` is issued by a person or application it is sent to the component and run as a terminal command.
-1. When the command has completed the component publishes the result back to the Cloud for the person or application to use.
+1. When the command has completed the component publishes the result, `15:00 up 13 days...` back to the AWS Cloud for the person or application to use.

 # Folder Structure